abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

   [ 2.
 2. 2.
 2. 2.
 2. 2.
 2. 2.
 2.]]]
 ```

-!!!
-Info ""
 So the terms `x`, `y` and `z` in the expression `x + 10 * y + 100 * z` above are in fact `ndarrays` (we will discuss arithmetic operations on arrays below).
 The point is that the function `my_function` is only called once, instead of once per element.
 This makes initialization very efficient.

 ## **Array data**

 ### **dtype**

-!!!
-Info ""
 NumPy's `ndarrays` are also efficient in part because all their elements must have the same type (usually numbers).
 You can check what the data type is by looking at the `dtype` attribute:

 ```py
 c = np.arange(1, 5)